 We want you to have the best experience possible at our performances!

-- Run time: Tentatively ~ 2 hours, 50 minutes with 1 intermission
+- Run time: Tentatively ~ 2 hours, 42 minutes including 1 intermission

 - Understand Every Word: The Magic Flute is sung in English with English supertitles projected above the stage at all performances

 - Download the Program Book

 - Download the The Magic Flute study guide

 - Parking Downtown: get real-time parking availability